getify/Functional-Light-JS/manuscript/ch5.md

 This program has the exact same outcome.
 But there's a very big difference.
 The cause and the effect are disjoint.
 The effect is indirect.
 The setting of `y` in this way is what we call a side effect.

+I> ## Note
+I>
-**Note:** When a function makes a reference to a variable outside itself, this is called a free variable.
+I> When a function makes a reference to a variable outside itself, this is called a free variable.
 Not all free variable references will be bad, but we'll want to be very careful with them.

 What if I gave you a reference to call a function `bar(..)` that you cannot see the code for, but I told you that it had no such indirect side effects, only an explicit `return` value effect?